codeboxrcodehub/upay/README.md

 ## Contributing

-Contributions to the uPay package are welcome.
+Contributions to the Upay package are welcome.
 Please note the following guidelines before submitting your pull request.

 - Follow [PSR-4](http://www.php-fig.org/psr/psr-4/) coding standards.
-- Read Upay API documentations first.Please contact with uPay for their api documentation and sandbox access.
+- Read Upay API documentations first.Please contact with Upay for their api documentation and sandbox access.

 ## License